-Aimed at undergraduate and postgraduate level students within the design fields, this book reveals the secrets to aesthetically successful products which readers can take from education into future practice.
+Aimed at undergraduate- and postgraduate-level students within the design fields, this book reveals the secrets to aesthetically successful products that readers can take from education into future practice.

 1. How do we see?
 2. Resolving the constraints 3.
 Lines, surfaces and curvature 4.
 Craftsmanship 5.
 The meaning of the object and its elements: Product semantics

 "This book covers a wide range of issues which are important for the future of design.
 The fact that the author gives tasks throughout the book is a helpful feature.
 I appreciate that the author encourages discussions when things don’t easily fall into categories or are more complex so there are no simple answers.
 I believe this book which attempts to merge theory and practice is important to publish.
 It gives us all a possibility to discuss the complexity of such an undertaking and start discussions about how we formulate basic aesthetic principles that are free from judgement and when value judgements are made that apply principles in specific design processes." - Cheryl Akner-Koler, Professor, Department of Design, Interior Architecture and Visual Communication / Industrial Design, University of Arts, Crafts and Design, Stockholm, Sweden

 "A much needed and highly lucid exposition of the thought and technique behind successful industrial design for students of this and allied professions.
 Endearingly opinionated and idiosyncratic in places, the book offers a path from professional philosophy to thoughtful execution of high class industrial design work.
 Useful exercises and debating points are provided for the benefit of tutors and students alike." - Peter Barker, Head of School, Design and Communication, Plymouth College of Art, UK